jorditorresBCN/Assignments-2017/Lab03.md

         tokens = preprocess(tweet['text'])
         print(tokens)
 ```
-Remmeber that `preprocess` have been defined in the previous Lab in order to capture Twitter-specific aspects of the text, such as #hashtags, @-mentions and URLs.:
+Remember that `preprocess` have been defined in the previous Lab in order to capture Twitter-specific aspects of the text, such as #hashtags, @-mentions and URLs.:

 ```
 import re